Publications

 Recommended citation: Zhang, X., Sridharan, S., Zagoriy, I., Eugster Oegema, C., Ching, C., Pflaesterer, T., Fung, H. K. H., Becher, I., Poser, I., Müller, C. W., Hyman, A. A., Savitski, M. M., & Mahamid, J. (2023).
 Molecular mechanisms of stress-induced reactivation in mumps virus condensates.
 Cell, 186(9), 1877-1894.e27. https://www.sciencedirect.com/science/article/pii/S0092867423002763

-A workflow for exploring ligand dissociation from a macromolecule: Efficient random acceleration molecular dynamics simulation and interaction fingerprint analysis of ligand trajectories
+A workflow for exploring ligand dissociation from a macromolecule: efficient random acceleration molecular dynamics simulation and interaction fingerprint analysis of ligand trajectories

 Published in The Journal of Chemical Physics, 2020